KaoushikMurugan/yet-another-better-office-hour-bot/README.md

 -   Notifying students for the queues they're interested in
 -   Automatically clear queues after a specified amount of inactive time

-If you would like to host your own YABOB instance, see the [Setup Guide](https://github.com/KaoushikMurugan/YABOB/wiki/Setup-Guide) to get started with running the bot.
+If you would like to host your own YABOB instance, see the [Development Setup Guide](https://github.com/KaoushikMurugan/yet-another-better-office-hour-bot/wiki/Development-Setup-Guide) to get started with running the bot.

 # Server Roles